domin211/Niactyl/README.md

 bash startup.sh
 ```

-The script builds `DATABASE_URL` from the `database` section in `config.yml` when not already set and runs `npx prisma generate` whenever packages are installed.
+The script builds `DATABASE_URL` from the `database` section in `config.yml` when not already set and runs `npx prisma generate` and `npx prisma db push` whenever packages are installed.

 If you see a warning about missing static files when starting the server, build the client: